SolastaMods/SolastaUnfinishedBusiness/Documentation/FightingStyles.md

 # 13. - Pugilist [UB]

 Your unarmed strikes deal an additional 1d4 bludgeoning damage, and you can punch with your offhand as a bonus action.
-You can shove as a bonus action if you have free hand.
+You can shove as a bonus action if you have no other weapon or shield.

 # 14. - *Superior Technique* © [UB]